ydaniv/uijet/bfdocs/src/guides/widgets.md

 ### Starting a view instance:

-Under the hood uijet creates an instance of the component created from your view declaration, which holds Widget definition, optionally injected Mixins and Adapters, and all of that Widget's dependencies from its own definition.
+Under the hood uijet creates an instance of the component created from your view declaration.

-uijet does then
+That declaration holds a Widget definition and the sum of all of its dependencies injected to it - other Widgets, Mixins, Adapters.

+uijet then calls the `init()` method of that instance, and it's good to go.

 ## Using Factories

 uijet is all about reusing.
-The `uijet.Widget()` lets you reuse a *class* (definition) of a generic component.
-To reuse an instance (declaration) you use `uijet.Factory()`, as follows:
+The `uijet.Widget()` lets you reuse a *class* (a __definition__) of a generic component.
+To reuse an instance (a __declaration__) you use `uijet.Factory()`, as follows:

 ```javascript
 uijet.Factory('TransitionedButton', {